LuGomes/AI-Trading/README.md

 Results: Use `problem.value` to access the optimal value of the objective function.
 Use e.g. `x.value` to access the optimal value of the optimization variable.

+Rebalancing to bring weights back to targets. **Target asset allocation** = some goal you have for the weights on the assets in your portfolio.
+Can be done at a predetermined temporal frequency or when weights drift by a certain percentage from the targets or even a combination of both.
+Costs: transaction costs, taxes, time and labor costs.